pyrocms/pyrocms-docs/content/developers/tools/assets.md

 	);

 This method is provided merely for convenience when adding lots of files to a group at once.
-You don't have to create a group before adding files to it - the group will be created it it doesn't exist.
+You don't have to create a group before adding files to it - the group will be created if it doesn't exist.

 You can change any of these options on-the-fly using